 Why did Doc name the horse Beautiful Jim Key?

 In a December 19, 1898 article for the Atlanta Constitution, Doc told the reporter that he originally “had some very fine Bible names picked out,” but the colt was born “such a miserable looking specimen” that he contemplated putting him out of his misery.
-When the colt survived, he named him Jim, in honor of Jim Hunter, the “laziest, most trifling . . . [man] in all the country . . .”
+When the colt survived, he named him Jim, in honor of a man in town named Jim Hunter, the “laziest, most trifling . . . [man] in all the country . . .”
 Doc said Jim Hunter was a “tumble-down looking fellow who came weaving over the ground and who walked so wobbly that if he was to try to cross a wheat field he would ruin it.
 So, I called the colt after him.”

-In some early articles, Jim Hunter is claimed to have been a drunk.
-So, there you go. the colt was named Jim after a wobbly neighbor, and Doc tacked on his own last name, too.
-Jim Key.
-We’ll never know the intended biblical name Doc had planned, but isn’t it lovely that reporters later acknowledged that Jim Key had grown into a handsome stallion by tacking”Beautiful” onto his name?
-Beautiful Jim Key.
+In some early articles, Jim Hunter is claimed to have been a town drunk.
+So, there you go.
+The colt was named Jim after a wobbly neighbor.
+Doc tacked on his own last name, too — Jim Key.
+The original biblical name that Doc had originally planned for the once-sickly, crooked-legged colt, will remain a mystery.
+As you know, Jim grew into a handsome stallion that inspired reporters to refer to him as “Beautiful Jim Key.”

 Did Doc ever want to sell Beautiful Jim Key?

-Did People Offer to Buy Beautiful Jim Key?
+Did people offer to buy Beautiful Jim Key?

 As his fame increased, the value shown for Beautiful Jim Key on promotional pamphlets rose from $25,000 to $1 million.